eminguyen/eminguyen/readme.md

 Hey I'm Emily!
 ---

 I'm a software engineer who specializes in front end but does full stack for a living.
-Nowadays, coding's just a work thing for me - most of my time's really spent running marathons, consuming loads of boba, and going on super fun adventures.
-I'm also crazy passionate about youth development and LGBTQIA+ activism, and can be found volunteering at schools or fighting for my community's rights.
+Nowadays, coding's just a work thing for me - most of my time's really spent running marathons, consuming loads of boba, and going on super fun adventures around the world with my partner.
+I'm also passionate about youth development and LGBTQIA+ activism, and can be found volunteering at schools or marching at Pride.
 Hope you enjoy my work!

 **Software Engineer**, _Google_ &nbsp;&nbsp;&nbsp;
 **Founder**, _ACM @ UCSD_ &nbsp;&nbsp;&nbsp;